Overview of Trademark Registration in India

 - Power of Attorney (Form-48) if filed through a representative or agent

-You must meet the following standards to be eligible for trademark registration.
+You must qualify for the following standards to be eligible for trademark registration.

 - The trademark must be distinctive and capable of identifying the goods or services of one business, making them distinguishable from others in the market.